 It was only a short sequence where two of them hunt a small ostrich like Dinosaur that they promptly tear apart.
 It’s an incredibly brutal sequence.
 Almost like something from a Zombie movie as we see the two predators open its hapless preys guts and smear themselves in its entrails.

 The scene absolutely terrified me when I was younger.
-It was the way we saw the Deinonychus’s suddenly spring out of nowhere.
+Aside from the gore, part of what makes it so terrifying is the way the Deinonychus’s suddenly spring out of nowhere.
 I always remember the image of that Deinonychus head appearing over the branch snarling at its prey.
 With its bright red eyes amidst the black night, it looked more like a Demon!

 It’s just a shame that Phil Tippet, the animator of this sequence came to prominence just as stop motion was about to more or less be rendered obsolete as a mainstream special effect.
 If only he had come about 20 or so years earlier I think he would be one of the most celebrated Special effects guru’s of all time like Ray Harryahusen or Stan Winston.